-The 2018/19 budget will continue to benefit from the current contract with Stott Outdoor Advertising.
-Since the introduction of this agreement, Stott has installed more than 55 new bus stop shelters (which include trash and recycling receptacles) countywide, as well as updating and maintaining current assets.
+The 2019/20 budget will continue to benefit from the current contract with Stott Outdoor Advertising.
+Since the introduction of this agreement, Stott has installed more than 55 new and converted 26 bus stop shelters (which include trash and recycling receptacles) countywide, as well as updating and maintaining current assets.
+The agreement with STOTT Outdoor Advertising expires July 31, 2019 and has two (2) year extensions than can be exercised (through July 31, 2029).
+Prior to exercising the first two (2) year extension, staff will review and amend the agreement with STOTT to better reflect current and future needs prior to executing and extension amendment.